 A strong brand identity can effectively target the audience you are trying to capture and keep them returning to engage.

 Users aren’t likely to become a loyal audience if they have negative experiences interacting with your company.
 “User experience” typically boils down to the ease of use users experience when interacting with your website or product.
 The evolution of technology has made it easier than ever before to harness features like chatbots that increase UX and as well as the overall customer experience.

 One company that has garnered success because of its user experience is Hipmunk.
 Though it essentially provides the same travel accommodation search functions as sites like Kayak and Orbitz, its cleaned-up, simpler-to-navigate and read interface creates an easier search and booking experience for users.

 - Take a design thinking approach to develop products and services

 - Collect and leverage feedback early and often

-- Understand users needs and wants may evolve as your users do.
+- Understanding users’ needs and wants may evolve as your users do.
 Grow with them.

-Paid ads are indeed a valuable component of the marketers’ toolkit, but it’s imperative that startups don’t put all of their eggs into this basket.
-Although it might take longer, building an audience through content, establishing a brand identity and providing a positive user experience will ultimately develop strong relationships with audiences in a much more cost-effective way.
+Paid ads are indeed a valuable component of the marketers’ toolkit, but startups mustn’t put all of their eggs into this basket.
+Although it might take longer, building an audience through content, establishing a brand identity, and providing a positive user experience will ultimately develop strong relationships with audiences in a much more cost-effective way.